 Yes, wrap them individually in cling film, then store them in an airtight container in the freezer for up to three months.
 You can quickly defrost them in the microwave for a few seconds.

-The Brownie Blondies will keep for a few days stored in an airtight container.
+The Brownie Blondies will keep for 3 days stored in an airtight container.

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.